zhuminjie/OpenSeesPyDoc/docs/meshobj.rst

    An object attribute (get/set) |callable|.
-   A python callable object which will create the element with given :meth:`mesh.eleArgs`, for example, the :ref:`element-class-methods` of the |element| class.
+   A python callable object which will create the element with given :meth:`mesh.eleArgs`, for example, the subclasses of the |element| class.
    If not set, no elements will be meshed, but nodes will.

    ::